-It is critically important to remember that we must listen to the fears and concerns expressed by families and be prepared to support whatever decision the family makes regarding the process. obligated to inform them how best to achieve those outcomes.
+It is critically important to remember that we must listen to the fears and concerns expressed by families and be prepared to support whatever decision the family makes regarding the process.
+When families are ready to make informed decisions about desired outcomes, audiologists and other professionals are obligated to inform them how best to achieve those outcomes.
 As professionals, it is important that information provided be as unbiased as possible.
 Unbiased information provided to the family must be delivered in a straightforward manner without hidden agendas.
 This does not, however, imply that audiologists cannot or should not offer their expert opinions to families.